InQuicker/ktmpl/README.md

 ## Synopsis

 ```
-ktmpl 0.3.0
+ktmpl 0.4.0
 Produces a Kubernetes manifest from a parameterized template

 USAGE:
-    ktmpl [FLAGS] <template> [OPTIONS]
+    ktmpl [FLAGS] [OPTIONS] <template>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 OPTIONS:
     -b, --base64-parameter <parameter>...
-Same as --parameter, but the value will first be encoded with Base64
+Same as --parameter, but for values already encoded in Base64
     -p, --parameter <parameter>           One or more key-value pairs used to fill in the template's parameters,
                                             formatted as: KEY=VALUE [KEY=VALUE ...]